mourazo/opencvTesting/README.md

 # opencvTesting
-facial recognition testing with opencv
+Facial recognition testing with opencv

 This repository contains 3 codes: